 We have created quality and safety programs to help prevent the spread of infection.
 For example, the implementation of preventive antibiotics at key therapy timepoints is constantly monitored.
 In addition, we immunize the family members of patients when possible.

 Will my child still feel and act like a child, be able to play and go to school?

 State-of-the-art pediatric oncology therapy is technically complex, and we meet that demand.
 Yet in this environment of high-tech supportive medicine, our families find a gentle, comprehensive, informative, and comfortable “medical home.”
 Art therapists and child life specialists are found among a medical staff that embraces each family completely.
 Our school re-entry program helps each individual child find their way back to school and other important parts of their life during therapy.

 If you would like our assistance for a child or adolescent who has or may have a malignancy, call 216.444.5517 or 800.553.5056, ext.
 45517.
 On evenings and weekends: 216.444.2200 to page the pediatric hematologist/oncologist on-call.
 Because early diagnosis and treatment are critical to good outcomes and to parents’ peace of mind, rapid referrals are a priority.
 Children and young adults referred to the Department of Pediatric Hematology and Oncology can be seen quickly if not on the same day then on the next day.

-Consider also the value of a second opinion from a pediatric hematologist/oncologist at Children’s Hospital.
+Consider also the value of a second opinion from a pediatric hematologist/oncologist at Cleveland Clinic Children's.
 A second opinion can provide reassurance that a prescribed treatment is best, or it may offer families fresh options.
 For out-of-town patients or those too ill to travel, the eCleveland Clinic second opinion service offers convenient online access to pediatric specialists.
 Find out more by calling 800.223.2273, ext.
 43223.